s0600204/rst4qt/README.rst

   .. role:: strike

-Referred to Qt5 as "strike out", this delineates where a horizontal line through the vertical-middle of text should be drawn; and may be used thusly::
+Referred to Qt as "strike out", this delineates where a horizontal line through the vertical-middle of text should be drawn; and may be used thusly::

     Normal text :strike:`struck text` normal text